-Extra-mural teaching will be permitted for credit only in cases where local facilities are inadequate and then only when the supervisory staff of the College makes all the arrangements with school officials.
+Student-teaching outside Greenville will be permitted for credit only in cases where local facilities are inadequate and then only when the supervisory staff of the College makes all the arrangements with school officials.

 Students who are preparing for certification complete the student-teaching requirements during a single quarter, during which they spend the entire day in the laboratory school.
-Student-teaching is permitted only in the fields of major preparation.
+As a general policy students will not be permitted to take any course concurrently with studentteaching except Ed.
+318s, which is required.
+Studentteaching is permitted only in the field of major preparation.
 Enrollment in the student-teaching courses is completed only when the student-teacher has registered in the office of Student-Teaching and Placement.
-Placement service is available gratis to all^{} graduates of East Carolina Teachers College and graduates of other institutions who have completed (or have in progress) at least 15 quarter hours of course work in this institution.
+Placement service is available gratis to all\\ graduates of East Carolina Teachers College and graduates of other institutions who have completed (or have in progress) at least 15 quarter hours of course work in this institution.